Frequently Asked Questions

 What is canadiansoldiers.com?

-canadiansoldiers.com is a privately-funded source of information regarding the uniforms, traditions, and insignia of Canadian soldiers in the 20th Century, providing thousands of images and hundreds of pages of information on history, equipment, literature and more for students of history, re-enactors, modelers, gamers, serious researchers and anyone interested in the Canadian Army between 1900 and 2000.
+canadiansoldiers.com is a privately-funded source of information regarding the history and material culture of Canadian soldiers in the 20th Century, providing images and information for serious historical researchers, film-makers, re-enactors, modelers, gamers, and anyone interested in the Canadian Army between 1900 and 2000.
 Serious contributions to site content, such as information, photos, or anecdotes, are welcomed and will be fully credited.
 This site is proud to be a member of the small but growing community of those interested in this diverse and important subject area.

 Who pays for it?

-This site, like so many on the internet, is run privately.
+This site is run privately.
 There are no user fees and no government funding.
 Information on the webmaster, Michael Dorosh, is available here.

 What's the best way to use the site?

 The site is intended as a starting point for researchers, not an end-point.
 The goal is to present cited, reliable material, and suggestions for further reading from reliable printed works.
 Andrew Keen talks about the "Cult of the Amateur" in his 2007 book of that title, and discussed the leading online reference in the following terms: